-The Harrogate Christmas Market (now in its 6th year) was launched to encourage visitors into our wonderful town to help businesses during an otherwise quiet time.
-And as much as we’re proud that an estimated 60,000 people came to HCM in 2016, we’re even prouder that many of those visitors enjoyed Harrogate’s hotels, shops, restaurants and bars.
-While there is a lot to experience within the market’s confines, we’d like to highlight a few areas in Harrogate that offer visitors a wealth of independent enterprises that will add to the enjoyment of your visit.
+The Harrogate Christmas Market (now in its 7th year) was launched to encourage visitors into our wonderful town to help businesses during an otherwise quiet time.
+And as much as we’re proud that an estimated 75,000 people came to HCM in 2017, we’re even prouder that many of those visitors enjoyed Harrogate’s hotels, shops, restaurants and bars.
+While there is a lot to experience within the market’s confines, we’d like to highlight a few areas in our town that you might not know about that offer visitors a wealth of independent enterprises that will add to the enjoyment of your visit.

 Adjacent to the Harrogate Christmas Market, the Montpellier Quarter is brimming with unique shops, as well as popular places to eat and drink.
-Here are a few examples.
+Check out the link above for the full list of what’s on offer.
+Here are a few examples to whet your appetite.

 - Rose Velvet – elegant clothing paying homage to an earlier era, but with its own contemporary individuality.